 - Pulling an all-nighter did not improve his test scores.

-- Sailing into the sunset was the end of the book.
+- Sailing into the sunset was the perfect end to the book.

-An infinitive phrase is a noun phrase that begins with an infinitive.
+An infinitive phrase is a noun phrase that begins with an infinitive verb.

 Here are some examples: